-Both Amazon and the ECS provide hosting solutions for running websites, while offering more compute capacity.
+Both Amazon and the ECS provide hosting solutions for running websites while offering more computing capacity.
 The ECS has built a massive set of public clouds.
-Amazon has made their own private clouds available to the public, which can be used to serve up websites.
+Amazon has made its own private clouds available to the public, which can be used to serve up websites.
 AWS offers both on-demand and instance-based models.

 In terms of the management API, one of the main differences between the two platforms is in the levels of integration available.
 It’s true that most organizations don’t need to use the EC2 platform to manage their resources, but the Amazon management API has proved useful in many cases.
 To enable the client to manage their EC2 resource, many organizations create ECS-compatible PHP MQTT plugins.